 Content Authority

-Signals that tell a model this page is worth trusting.
+Signals that tell an AI model this page is worth trusting as a source.

-AI engines systematically over-cite pages with named authors, original data, and outbound links to recognized authorities.
-These are the strongest levers after citability.
+AI engines systematically over-cite pages with named authors, original data placed early, outbound links to recognized authorities, and specific numbers.
+Vague superlatives without backing data are actively discounted.

-Data source — HTML heuristics: author/byline selectors, table density, statistic regexes, outbound-link host matching, credential regexes.
+Data source — HTML heuristics: author/byline selectors, position-weighted statistic detection, first-hand voice patterns, outbound-link host matching, credential regexes, and a vagueness scanner.

 Sub-check